School Plastic Film Recycling Challenge - "It's in the Bag!"

 973-579-6998 Ext 107

-For the fourth year, the Sussex County Municipal Utilities Authority (SCMUA) in conjunction with local municipalities, took part in a plastic film and bags collection program for participating Sussex County schools.
+For the fifth year, the Sussex County Municipal Utilities Authority (SCMUA) in conjunction with local municipalities will take part in a plastic film and bags collection program for participating Sussex County schools.
 The SCMUA and Municipal Recycling Coordinators strive to reinvigorate school recycling awareness programs, by facilitating these recycling initiatives.
 The Sussex County School Plastic Film Recycling Challenge - “It’s in the Bag!” is sponsored by the Trex Company, and focuses on collecting clean and dry recyclable plastic film in order to keep it out of landfills; instilling school pride.
 Each participating school receives an award made of Trex materials.
-The Challenge started November 15th, (America Recycles Day) and ended April 22, 2017 (Earth Day). http://www.earthday.org/
+The Challenge starts November 15, 2017, (America Recycles Day) and ends on April 15, 2018 in honor of Earth Day (Earth Day). http://www.earthday.org/

 The Trex Company, based in Winchester, VA, is the country’s largest manufacturer of wood alternative decking and railing products.
 Trex decking boards are made of 95% recycled content recycled plastic film and waste wood shavings.
 These raw materials come from recovered plastic grocery bag, plastic film and waste wood fiber from hardwood flooring and cabinet manufacturers.